DesislavaAndreeva/echo_protocol/README.md

 # TODO

-Add more commands.
+Add more commands and more descriptive logs.
 For example a command to automise the server's state checking.